Bankruptcy is a complex, and often misunderstood area of law. Bankruptcy law in the united states serves two main purposes:

 - To give a debtor a fresh financial start.

 - To give equal treatment to the creditors.

-At first blush it may seem that these two main purposes are at odds with each other, but in fact they are not.
+At first blush, it may seem that these two main purposes are at odds with each other, but in fact, they are not.
 The U.S. Bankruptcy Code regulates who is eligible for bankruptcy relief and when they are eligible.
 The Bankruptcy Code also regulates the treatment of creditors by protecting certain creditor rights before and after a person files for bankruptcy.
 The law prohibits preferential treatment of one creditor over another.
 This means that debtors cannot pay back one creditor over another right before filing for bankruptcy.
-Also, in bankruptcy cases where all or some of the debts are paid back, the law mandates that each creditor be paid their fair share.
+Also, in bankruptcy cases where all or some of the debts are paid back, the law mandates that each creditor is paid their fair share.

 Bankruptcy is a legal remedy to get out of debt.
 Bankruptcy is not a courtroom battle.

 Bankruptcy Can Give You A Fresh Financial Start

 Bankruptcy is a powerful legal tool that can help you erase all or most of your debt.
 Bankruptcy can:

 - Erase medical debt.

 - Erase collection agency debts.

 - Stop collection action by your creditors, including putting an end to collection phone calls.